-A copy of the termination letter should be issued to the Director of Finance to keep on file with the contract and to update the Central Digital Platform of any such termination
+A copy of the termination letter should be issued to the Director of Finance to keep on file with the contract and to update the Contracts Register.

-5.19iv Contracts Register and Contract Documents
+5.20iv Contracts Register and Contract Documents

 The Director of Finance (or their delegate) is responsible for maintaining the Contracts Register and holding all original Contracts and agreements, including licence and maintenance agreements.